hauptmedia/cloudconfig/README.md

 ### update

 Configures the update strategy on a cluster or node level.
+This feature is always enabled.

 #### configuration options
 * `cluster[update][reboot-strategy]` `node[update][reboot-strategy]` - reboot | etcd-lock | best-effort | off (defaults to off)